dwarvesf/react-native-boilerplate/docs/CODE_STYLE.md

   - Use pure functions where possible to make them testable and modular.
   - Avoid mutating variables and the `let` keyword.
-  - React Components should be stateless functional components where possible.
+  - Components should be stateless functional components where possible.
   - Avoid classes and stateful modules where possible.
   - Don't Repeat Yourself.
 Make extensive use of the constants and utils files for re-usable strings and methods.
   - The above rules can be relaxed for test scripts.

-- React components should be simple and compossible and cater to real life UI design problems:
+- Components should be simple and compossible and cater to real life UI design problems:

   - **Simplicity**: Strive to keep the component API fairly simple and show real world scenarios of using the component.

   - **Representational**: React components should be templates, free of logic and purely presentational.
 It aims to make our components shareable and easy to test.